Information Package / Course Catalogue

 Objectives of the Course

-Explaining the natural vegetation and flora elements in different ecological zones in the world and in Turkey, teaching the importance of natural vegetation for ecosystems, explaining the place and importance of native plants in landscape architectural studies.
+To convey natural vegetation and flora elements across different ecological zones in Turkey and around the world; to teach the importance of natural vegetation for ecosystems; and to explain the place and significance of natural vegetation in landscape architecture practice.

 Course Content

-Basic information about different climate zones and vegetation will be given, and the introduction of native plant formations and species in the world and in Turkey, their status as threatened/endangered, and the legal legislation on the protection of native species will be introduced.
+Basic information on different climatic zones and vegetation types will be provided.
+Natural plant formations and species in Turkey and around the world will be introduced; their threatened/endangered status and the legal regulations on the protection of native species will be presented.

 Name of Lecturer(s)